benstone1/RxSwiftIntroduction/README.md

 ### Variable

 A Variable is just a wrapper around a BehaviorSubject.
-It's behavior is the same.
+Its behavior is the same.

 RxSwift Variable Initializer: